barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### September 22nd thoughts & takeaways:

+* It's that time of year where the intersection volumes data goes haywire due to some cold fronts and weather.
+I assume the city just loses communications with the devices for a period of time.
+I've gone back and filled in the missing data using an intersection average % of the day's total.

+* Obviously this isn't perfect and now I am showing August 28th as a record high traffic day (since March 13).
+A peak before the Labor Day weekend is now pretty clear as well.
+This was followed by two weeks of decreasing volumes.

+* The Governor's re-opening plan continued again the past week.
+This opened restaurants to 75% capacity among other things, however this is definitely not getting the media coverage his "phase 1 re-opening" did back on May 1st.
+I'll say it again, until in-person school returns we probably won't see any significant increase in traffic volumes.

+* Last weekend we saw over 14,000 micromobility trips for the first time since March 6th.
+The city is classifying all of the vehicles as "scooters" in the data they publish since JUMP e-bikes were removed back in March.
+The city seems to not include Revel mopeds in this dataset and classifies the Wheels e-bikes as "sit down scooters".

+***

 ### September 1st thoughts & takeaways:

 * Traffic volumes ticked up again last week.
 I won't expect this to change that much until Austin schools are back in session.